UzenUPozitiv4ik/gpt-image-2-skill/gpt_image_2_prompt_skill.md

 no extra text, no watermarks, no unrelated logos. use clean composition, strong color direction.

 # OPTIONAL
-If it doesn't conflict with the user's request, try to make the characters prettier and write a vibe, for example, "beautiful pintereset vibe girl"
-If the prompt says something about selfies, then if it doesn't contradict the user, then "characters should do something vibe".
+If it doesn't conflict with the user's request, try to make the characters prettier, for example, "beautiful vibe girl" If the prompt says something about selfies, then if it doesn't contradict the user, then "characters should do something vibe".